Loading

 If you’re travelling in a car that can leave sealed roads behind (ideally a four-wheel-drive), now’s the time to explore the far western corner of NSW.
 Just remember to check the conditions before you set off for the day, as some roads can be cut off in wet weather.

-In Sturt National Park, you can see 450-million-year-old granite boulders and rolling red sand dunes as you look for red kangaroos, emus and wedge-tailed eagles.
-The park also has a section of one of the world’s longest structures, the historic Dingo Fence that stretches more than 5,000km.
-This fence was built in the 1880s to keep dingos (native dogs) out of sheep grazing territory.
+Look for wedge-tailed eagles soaring above and red kangaroos and emus amid the 450-million-year-old granite boulders and rolling red sand dunes in Sturt National Park, which stretches out from just outside Tibooburra to the NSW northern border.
+Seek out the park’s section of one of the world’s longest structures, the historic Dingo Fence that stretches more than 5,000km.
+Built in the 1880s the fence was designed to keep dingos out of sheep grazing territory.

-And keep an eye out for the planned opening of the 153,682-hectare Narriearra Caryapundy Swamp National Park.
-It’s the NSW National Parks and Wildlife Service’s largest-ever private land purchase, home to sprawling, semi-permanent lakes filled with waterbirds.
+See another side of the outback at the 153,415-hectare Narriearra Caryapundy Swamp National Park, a 70-minute drive east of Tibooburra.
+A national park created by the NSW National Parks and Wildlife Service’s largest-ever private land purchase, Narriearra Caryapundy Swamp is home to a series of sprawling, semi-permanent lakes filled with waterbirds.

 The Family Lodge Motel, Tibooburra Credit: Destination NSW